 Step 1: Mix Powdered Sugar, Milk, and Vanilla Extract

-In a medium bowl, use a whisk to mix together the powdered sugar, milk, and vanilla.
+In a medium bowl, use a whisk to mix the powdered sugar, milk, and vanilla.
 Combine until the mix is completely smooth.

 Step 2: Add Corn Syrup